The Orgasm Gap: Why It Exists & How to Close It

 6. Use Lube

-For a smooth, irritation-free experience, opt for 100% water-based pHlic lube, available in three delicious flavors: Natural, Strawberry, and Bubblicious.
+Product recommendation: For a smooth, irritation-free experience, opt for 100% water-based pHlic lube, available in three flavors:

 7. Educate Yourself & Your Partner